 Depending on the nature of your project, a proto-persona workshop could also occur alongside a content strategy matrix exercise that compares your company’s business and marketing goals with user goals to find common ground.
 Using your completed matrix, rank the personas that best match those common goals.
 These are the personas to prioritize during the design process.

 A proto-persona workshop is meant to help key product stakeholders collaborate quickly to get primary insights, and then fill in gaps later with more time-consuming research efforts, rather than the other way around.
 By starting with quantitative online research tools and removing the human element, it can be easy to get lost in the data and spend more time researching personas upfront than might be useful for your project.

 Proto-personas won’t be the silver bullet for every website or digital product.
 They can, however, jump start important conversations that enable your team to quickly validate or refute assumptions about user needs.
 They also lay the groundwork for critical discussions about desired project outcomes and feature hypotheses that you can test with real users as your product or service begins to take shape.

 The key to their success is to use them as a resource throughout your product’s life cycle rather than setting them aside as you continue the design process.
 Update them as you engage in new customer conversations or conduct usability studies.
-Every piece of new information should continue to inform your team’s beliefs about target users and their needs.
+Every piece of new information should continue to inform your team’s beliefs about target users and their needs so you can design for multiple audiences.
 By taking this approach you can be assured that future efforts will more succinctly hit their mark.